karastojko/mailio/README.md

 conn.submit(msg);
 ```

-To receive a mail, `message` object is created to store the received message.
+To receive a mail, a `message` object is created to store the received message.
 Mail can be received over POP3 or IMAP, depending of mail server setup.
 If POP3 is used, then instance of `pop3` (or `pop3s`) class is created and message is fetched:

 ```cpp